AlexVieriu/E-commerce_.Net-Angular/ZDocumention/Section 07.md

 -> in the newer version we use standalone approach
     -> each component is responsible for importing its own dependencies

+// we don't need to write it like this, because they are standalone by default
 @Component({
     standalone: true,
     ...